busarm/busarm-oauth/README.md

 - `nginx` - Custom configurations for nginx server on docker environment
 - `php` - Custom configurations for php server on docker environment
 - `public` - Contains public facing scripts and files
-- - `index.php` - Public facing launch point of the app
+	- `index.php` - Public facing launch point of the app
 - `system` - Contains Codeigniter system framework files
-- - `Configs.php` - Contains application environment configs to be accessd anywhere
+	- `Configs.php` - Contains application environment configs to be accessd anywhere
-- - `Helpers.php` - Contains global helper functions
+	- `Helpers.php` - Contains global helper functions
-- - `App.php` - Configure and Initialize application
+	- `App.php` - Configure and Initialize application
-- - `CIPHER.php` - Encryption / Decryption helper class
+	- `CIPHER.php` - Encryption / Decryption helper class
+	- `Scopes.php` - Manage supported oauth scopes
-- - `Server.php` - Base controller class for Oauth Server.
+	- `Server.php` - Base controller class for Oauth Server.
 Processes Oauth requests.

 ## Deployemnt Steps
 ### Development (using Docker)
 - Install Docker on system.
 Visit https://docs.docker.com/get-docker/
 - Start Wecari Oauth Server
-- - Check readme.md docs in `Wecari Oauth` repo
+	- Check readme.md docs in `Wecari Oauth` repo
 - Start Local Server (Wecari API)
-- - Ensure `.env` file exists.
+	- Ensure `.env` file exists.
 If not run copy `.env.example` to `.env`
-- - Ensure `.env` file is populated with the corrent details
+	- Ensure `.env` file is populated with the corrent details
-- - Run `docker-compose up` or `docker-compose up --scale oauth-php=<NUMBER_OF_INSTANCES>`
+	- Run `docker-compose up` or `docker-compose up --scale oauth-php=<NUMBER_OF_INSTANCES>`
 - For First time Deployment:
-- - Before Starting Server - Generate Oauth Client Credentials for Wecari API and add to the `.env` file.
+	- Before Starting Server - Generate Oauth Client Credentials for Wecari API and add to the `.env` file.
 Use `Wecari Oauth` console commands.
-- - After Starting Server - Login to the database using the default mysql credentials in the `docker-compose.yml` file.
+	- After Starting Server - Login to the database using the default mysql credentials in the `docker-compose.yml` file.
-- - After Starting Server - If database ddl hasn't been automaticaly deployed, run the database ddl sql scripts in the `database` folder.
+	- After Starting Server - If database ddl hasn't been automaticaly deployed, run the database ddl sql scripts in the `database` folder.
-- - After Starting Server - Add neccesarry app configs to database. e.g Oauth Client Credentials for API - Refer to `application\libraries\utils\Configs.php` for list of db configs - including the oauth credentials.
+	- After Starting Server - Add neccesarry app configs to database. e.g Oauth Client Credentials for API - Refer to `application\libraries\utils\Configs.php` for list of db configs - including the oauth credentials.

 ### Staging / Production (using Serverlsess)
 - For First time  Deployment:
-- - Set up VPC
+	- Set up VPC
-- - Ensure VPC has a private subnet which the RDS database is connected to
+	- Ensure VPC has a private subnet which the RDS database is connected to
-- - Set up RDS database.
+	- Set up RDS database.
-- - Add database credentials to Secret manager
+	- Add database credentials to Secret manager
-- - Add app related credentials on Secret manager
+	- Add app related credentials on Secret manager
-- - Generate Oauth Client Credentials for Wecari API and add to Secret manager.
+	- Generate Oauth Client Credentials for Wecari API and add to Secret manager.
 Use `Wecari Oauth` console commands.
-- - Set up Domain and add domain to API Gateway custom domain
+	- Set up Domain and add domain to API Gateway custom domain
-- - Add VPC's Private Subnet IDs and Security Group to `serverless.yml` file
+	- Add VPC's Private Subnet IDs and Security Group to `serverless.yml` file
-- - Login to the database using the db credentials.
+	- Login to the database using the db credentials.
-- - Run the database ddl sql scripts in the `database` folder to create database adn tables.
+	- Run the database ddl sql scripts in the `database` folder to create database adn tables.
-- - Add neccesarry app configs to database.
+	- Add neccesarry app configs to database.
 Refer to `application\libraries\utils\Configs.php` for list of db configs
 - Run command `php deploy --dev` for staging or `php deploy --prod` for production